Skip to main content

 Creative work is delayed gratification.
 Social media is instant gratification.
 Your brain wants the quick hit, not the slow burn of crafting something meaningful.
 Fighting this urge all day is exhausting.

-Many creatives use Zone On for execution days (editing, finalizing, detail work) and Flow On for exploration days (ideation, first drafts, experimenting).
-Some use both when they need focused creativity under pressure (hello, deadlines).
+Many creatives reach for Zone On as a focus ritual on execution days (editing, finalizing, detail work) and Flow On as a calming ritual on exploration days (ideation, first drafts, experimenting).
+Some like both when a deadline looms.
+It's entirely up to you.

-6 Creative Flow Hacks (That Work Better with Patches)
+6 Creative Flow Hacks (Pair Them with a Ritual)

 1. Start with the "Shitty First Draft"